fuzzballb/UdacityRFlearningProject1/README.md

         self.optimizer.step()
 ```

-### Updating the target network wights
+### Updating the target network weights

-Essentially what happend here is that the replay buffer has the current states and actions and the corresponding future states and rewards.
-By calculating the Q_targets of the current state, based on future values (rewards and next_states) we van optimise the prediction of the local network, that has the current states and actions as input.
+Essentially what happened here is that the replay buffer has the current states and actions and the corresponding future states and rewards.
+By calculating the Q_targets of the current state, based on future values (rewards and next_states) we van optimize the prediction of the local network, that has the current states and actions as input.

-Now that the weights of the local network have been optimised, we update the network targets with the same wights, so it can also make a better prediction
+Now that the weights of the local network have been optimized, we update the network targets with the same wights, so it can also make a better prediction

 ```Python
         # ------------------- update target network ------------------- #